 When Is the CSS Profile Due?

-The CSS Profile opens each year on October 1 — the same day the FAFSA window opens.
-Due dates, however, can vary depending on the institution.
-Many colleges require applicants to submit their CSS Profile by the general application deadline, though the College Board recommends turning it in at least two weeks prior to this date.
+The CSS Profile opens each year on October 1 — the same day the FAFSA opens.
+Due dates, however, vary depending on the institution.
+Many colleges require applicants to submit their profiles by the general application deadline.
+The College Board recommends turning in your CSS Profile at least two weeks prior to your earliest college application deadline.

-Ultimately, you'll need to check with each school to figure out submission deadlines.
-As with any important document, the earlier you get it done, the better.
+Ultimately, you'll need to check with each school you're applying to.
+As with any important document, the earlier you get this profile done, the better.

-Remember that the CSS Profile takes quite a long time to fill out, so give yourself at least a few weeks, if not months, to gather all of the documentation needed to complete it.
+Remember that the CSS Profile can take a long time to fill out, so give yourself at least a few weeks, if not months, to gather all the documentation needed to complete it.

 What Schools Require the CSS Profile?

 Approximately 400 colleges and universities — consisting of research universities, technical schools, and small liberal arts colleges — require the CSS Profile.
 While the majority of these schools are private institutions, a handful of big-name public universities, including the University of Michigan and the University of Virginia, require the profile as well.

 Some colleges require the CSS Profile from all first-year applicants, whereas others require it from domestic or international students only.
 Consult your school to determine whether you'll need to submit the CSS Profile.